On Tightness of Tsaknakis-Spirakis Descent Methods for Approximate Nash Equilibria: Introduction

 We also use the generated game instances to measure the performances of the Czumaj et al.'s algorithm~\cite{czumaj2019distributed}, the regret-matching algorithm in online learning~\cite{greenwald2006bounds}, and the \FP algorithm~\cite{brown1951iterative}.
 The regret-matching algorithm and the \FP algorithm perform well on these instances.
 Interestingly, the algorithm of Czumaj et al. always reaches an empirical approximation ratio of $0.3393$ on generated game instances, implying that the tight instance generator for the TS algorithm also makes a totally different algorithm perform poorly.
-Such results show that our instances generated against the TS algorithm serve as a necessary benchmark in design and analysis of approximate \NE algorithms.
+Such results show that our instances generated against the TS algorithm serve as a necessary benchmark in the design and analysis of approximate \NE algorithms.

-\textbf{Subsequent Work.} Very recently, the work by Deligkas, Fasoulakis, and Markakis \cite{DBLP:journals/corr/abs-2204-11525} provides a polynomial-time algorithm\footnote{We call it DFM algorithm for short.} computing a $1/3$-approximate Nash equilibrium.
+\textbf{Subsequent Work.} After the conference version \cite{DBLP:conf/sagt/ChenDHLL21} of the presented paper, very recently, the work by Deligkas, Fasoulakis, and Markakis \cite{DBLP:journals/corr/abs-2204-11525} provides a polynomial-time algorithm\footnote{We call it DFM algorithm for short.} computing a $1/3$-approximate Nash equilibrium.
 Their algorithm is also based on the same descent procedure but makes a more delicate adjustment.
 We show the generality of our study to provide a proof using similar techniques that the approximation ratio $1/3$ of their algorithm is tight.